Brian Manning (trade unionist and activist): East Timor

 For the first months messages were relayed by Telecom, the state owned telecommunications company, until it was ordered by the government to cease doing so.
-Manning and other CIET activists also operated a two-way radio communication, but this was confiscated by Telecom 27 January 1976.
+Manning and other CIET activists also operated a two-way radio communication, but this was confiscated by Telecom on 27 January 1976.
 Working with CIET activist and fellow communist Denis Freney in Sydney, Manning then organised a series of volunteers to operate a clandestine radio link from bush locations in the following years, changing position on a regular basis to avoid detection.
 Although a number were caught and charged another was back on the air on each occasion in a short period of time.

 To avoid operators from having to compromise their security by returning to Darwin with the received messages, Manning established a secondary receiving post on a property he purchased outside of Darwin, equipped with a professional radio mast.
 Volunteers would record the Fretilin broadcasts, pass them to Manning who sent them to Freney in Sydney, who in turn transcribed them and sent them on to Fretilin missions in New York and Mozambique.
 They were also them as the basis of media releases and in the CIET publication East Timor News and the Melbourne based Timor Information Service newsletters.
 In edition Manning established what he referred to as the “public radio”, using which he would surreptitiously take journalists and others, including Labor MP Ken Fry, to bush locations make contact with and interview Fernandes.

 In a period in which Indonesia kept East Timor closed to the outside world the radio link provided information on ongoing Fretilin resistance and the very serious humanitarian and human rights situation during the Indonesian invasion and occupation.

 Manning continued his activism for an independent East Timor during the 1980s and 1990s.

 He attended Fretilin Congress in independent Timor-Leste in 2011 where he was applauded by Fretilin members for his activism in support of independence.

 Trade unionist

-Manning was several times Secretary of the Darwin branch of the Waterside Workers Federation.
-He was founding Secretary of the Northern Territory Trades and Labour Council.
+Manning was several times secretary of the Darwin branch of the Waterside Workers Federation.
+He was founding secretary of the Northern Territory Trades and Labour Council.
 Manning was on the Board of Inquiry that in 1984 laid the foundations for worker’s compensation for Territorians.

 Later years

 Manning sat on the Darwin Hospital Advisory Board and the Education Advisory Council.
-He held a number of positions, including Supervisor and Secretary of the Board of Crisis Line and President of Stuart Park Primary School Council.
-After his retirement at sixty-nine he became honorary President of the Darwin Port Welfare Committee which established a Seafarers Centre at the East Arm Port in Darwin.
+He held a number of positions, including supervisor and secretary of the Board of Crisis Line and president of Stuart Park Primary School Council.
+After his retirement at 69 he became honorary president of the Darwin Port Welfare Committee, which established a Seafarers Centre at the East Arm Port in Darwin.

-The Truck
+The truck

-In 2010 Manning’s Bedford truck, which he used to support the Wave Hill strikers in the 1960s, was listed in the Northern Territory Government Heritage Register.
+In 2010, Manning's Bedford truck, which he used to support the Wave Hill strikers in the 1960s, was listed in the Northern Territory Government Heritage Register.

 The truck was also used in support of the Radio Maubere link in the 1970s.

-In 2016 the National Museum of Australia in Canberra announced it would be acquiring the truck to become an exhibit in the museum.
+In 2016, the National Museum of Australia in Canberra announced it would be acquiring the truck to become an exhibit in the museum.